-For EC1^{PLUS} the R-value (excluding emissions of acetic acid, see 3.6.2.4) and the sum of non-assessable VOCs are reported as specified by AgBB in the most recent version.
+For EC1 PLUS the R-value (excluding emissions of acetic acid, see 3.6.2.4) and the sum of non-assessable VOCs are reported as specified by the AgBB evaluation scheme in the most recent version.
+For EC 1 the R-value (excluding the emissions of acetic acid, see 3.6.2.4) is reported as specified by the AgBB evaluation scheme in the most recent version.
 This includes VVOC and SVOC with an LCI value as well that are determined by sampling on Tenax and on DNPH tubes